matrix-org/matrix-spec-proposals/specification/modules/send_to_device.rst

 ========= ========= =======================================================
 Parameter Type      Description
 ========= ========= =======================================================
 to_device ToDevice  Optional.
-Information on the store-and-forward messages
+Information on the send-to-device messages
                     for the client device.
 ========= ========= =======================================================